aiven/terraform-provider-aiven/docs/data-sources/pg_user.md

 ### Required

-- `project` (String) Identifies the project this resource belongs to.
+- `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `service_name` (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `username` (String) The actual name of the PG User.
+- `username` (String) The name of the service user for this service.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only

-- `access_cert` (String, Sensitive) Access certificate for the user
+- `access_cert` (String, Sensitive) The access certificate for the servie user.
-- `access_key` (String, Sensitive) Access certificate key for the user
+- `access_key` (String, Sensitive) The access certificate key for the service user.
 - `id` (String) The ID of this resource.
-- `password` (String, Sensitive) The password of the PG User (not applicable for all services).
+- `password` (String, Sensitive) The password of the service user.
-- `pg_allow_replication` (Boolean) Defines whether replication is allowed.
+- `pg_allow_replication` (Boolean) Allows replication.
+For the default avnadmin user this attribute is required and is always `true`.
-- `type` (String) Type of the user account.
-Tells whether the user is the primary account or a regular account.
+- `type` (String) The service user account type, either primary or regular.